CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/translations-from-backend.md

 ## Using Internationalization in UI5 Applications

-If you created a Plugin Project from the, you can already check translations on Home.view.xml.
-The following screenshot shows how it works.
+If you created a Plugin Project using the template, you can already see how translations work in the Home.view.xml file.
+The screenshot below illustrates this.

-- In Home.view.xml file we defined binding for header of Generic Tile to `{i18n>todoTileHeader}` and subheder o `{i18n>todoTileSubheader}`.
+- In Home.view.xml file, we’ve defined the binding for the Generic Tile header as `{i18n>todoTileHeader}` and subheder o `{i18n>todoTileSubheader}`.
 This is the standard way of defining translations in UI5.
-- Translations IDs (todoTileHeader, todoTileSubheader) can be found in messages.xml.
-Based on the selected language (English in this example), the correct text is returned by AppEngine.
+- Translations IDs (todoTileHeader, todoTileSubheader) are defined in messages.xml.
+Based on the selected language (English, in this case), AppEngine retrieves and displays the appropriate text.

 ![Translation](./media/translations-from-backend/translation-ids.webp)

 ### Example of Adding a Translation to the Sales Orders List

-In this example, we will add translations to our example from Creating a Custom View.
+In this example, we’ll add translations to the custom view we created in the Creating a Custom View tutorial.

-1. Let open SalesOrder.view.xml.
+1. Open SalesOrder.view.xml.
-2. Now we will change Table Title text and column Texts to use translations:
+2. Change the Table Title text and column Texts to use translations:

     ![Title Text](./media/translations-from-backend/title-text.webp)
-3. To do this we just need to bind this properties to i18n and provide id.
-We will change
+3. To do this, simply bind the properties to i18n and assign the corresponding translation IDs.

     - `<Title text="Sales Orders List"/>` to `<Title text="{i18n>salesOrderTableTitle}"/>`
     - `<Text text="Document Number"/>` to `<Text text="{i18n>salesOrderDocumentNumberColumnLabel}"/>`